judy2k/fictionary/README.rst

     Rejecting words that are too long or short is reasonably expensive.
 I may refactor this to rollback and remake choices until a valid 'word' is reached.
 Or I may find something better to do with my time.
-Packaging
-    I need to write a setup.py and possibly a standalone installer.
-Mainly for my own benefit -- I don't really expect anyone to be interested in this.
 Auto-Refresh
     Automatically recreate the data file if the source files change.
 Data-File Optimisation